pepalogik/anonymize_log/README.md

 3. Read the readme included in the script (it's in the beginning).
 It contains more detailed technical information.
 4. Write a control script (see below).
-5. Add the control script to your `cron` table.
+5. Add the control script to your `crontab`.

 ## Control script

-`anonymize_log.py` will not do all the necessary log management--it will only read a log from stdin and send its anonymized version to stdout.
+`anonymize_log.py` will not do all the necessary log management—it will only read a log from stdin and send its anonymized version to stdout.
 You have to write a control script that will be specific for your server.
 Here I give a few hints.